Notes on a Website

 - Deadlines are meaningless if you have no content

-- Organise content for the benefit of your users rather than simply a reflection of your organisation structure
+- Organise content for the benefit of your users rather than your organisation

 - Break text up with sub headings, they make it easier to read and are good for SEO